-- Be receiving a Federal Pell Grant or provide proof that will be receiving a Pell Grant at the time of application or during the term of study abroad.
+- Receiving a Federal Pell Grant at the time of application or or provide proof that will be receiving a Pell Grant during the term of their study abroad program or internship.

 - The U.S. Department of State has a Travel Advisory that lists the levels for each country of the world.
 Students are eligible to apply for programs in countries that have Level 1 and Level 2 Travel Advisories.
 For more information about the revised travel policy, please go to the USA Study Abroad website or Travel.State.gov.